Wilson-Emmanuel/Payment-Service/README.md

 ```$ docker-compose up```

 Note: The above instruction is using an already built `jar` file to run the application.
-This should be enough since the file contains the latest changes made to the application.
+This should be enough since the jar file contains the latest changes made to the application.
 However, if you would want to re-build the application, skip from `step 2` and continue the steps below after cloning the project.

 2. `CD` into the project directory after cloning the project.